Created by Sara Paretsky (1947--)

 -- Parestky on V.I.

-Along with Kinsey Millhone, with whom she'll probably always be linked, one of the best known of the new breed of lady dicks who popped up in the late seventies/early eighties was V.I.
+Along with Kinsey Millhone, with whom she'll probably always be linked (and Lord, how it must annoy both of them), one of the best known of the new breed of lady dicks who popped up in the late seventies/early eighties was V.I.
 WARSHAWSKI, a Chicago private eye specializing in corporate skullduggery.

 V.I. is very proud of her Italian-Polish roots and her working class background, and seems to take particular delight in going after fat cats.
 She's got an office in the Loop, complete with the El rattling past every few minutes.